 Who are you and what inspires you today?

-I’m a middle-aged women who woke up a couple of years ago to a fast approaching perfect storm.
+I’m a middle-aged woman who woke up a couple of years ago to a fast approaching perfect storm.
 My marriage was ending, my ‘baby’ was about to graduate and leave the nest, my parents were aging rapidly, I was bored with my job as a market trader for 13 years, and I yearned for a different life where I could be creative, still make a living, and feel fulfilled.

 I didn’t think I could handle the cliffs up ahead, but as I began to give attention to the details and peel back layers of fear, I noticed the biggest shock I was facing was the endless hours of free time in the future.
 This fear disturbed me to the core of my being, How would I deal with being alone?

 It didn’t just frighten me, it paralyzed me for about a year.
 I also knew that I would experience my last daughter leaving the nest as a death, as I did when my older daughter left for college.
 I had no idea where I would find my new purpose.
-Questions plagued me and sent me straight to bed with depression I had no choice but to face.
+Questions plagued me and sent me straight to bed with a depression I had no choice but to face.

 As I mourned the deaths up ahead, I combed through my childhood losses - a brother who left home at 15 years old and never returned, and another brother who committed suicide three years later when I was a teenager.